rinigupta11/Advanced-Applied-ML/README.md

 By Rini Gupta and Kimya Shirazi

 We will be using a simple cars dataset with one input feature on both regression methods.
 In order to compare performance, we include a cross-validation step comparing the mean-squared error between the two methods.
-Cross-Validation is a statistical method of evaluating and comparing learning algorithms by dividing data into two segments: one used to learn or train a model and the other used to validate the model.
+Cross-validation is a statistical method of evaluating and comparing learning algorithms by dividing data into two segments: one used to learn or train a model and the other used to validate the model.
 Additionally, the mean-squared error is a simple and common loss function.

 #### Import Necessary Libraries
 ```